miketaylr/fetcher/README.md

 Scripts used to fetch the HTML files from top Alexa sites.

+Note that this is Mike Taylor's fork, which swapped in Requests for urllib2, makes it a bit more Pythonic, and inlines external JS files.
+This is more useful for me to do research on DOM APIs used throughout the web.

+#### TODO:

+* Tests
+* Beautify JS
+* Make it fast (took like 8 hours to download ~62,000 pages)

 ## Methodology

 * The top 1 million Alexa sites